 The William Lemp Suite | Lavendar Lady Suite | Elsa Lemp Suite

 Regularly featured in the top haunted hotel lists is the Lemp Mansion Inn & Restaurant in St. Louis, Missouri.
-Built in the early 1860’s, the mansion was the home of William J. Lemp and his family – he and his family saw incredible success from his local brewing company, but perhaps more fitting to this story is the family also suffered from terrible tragedy too.
+Built in the early 1860s, the mansion was the home of William J. Lemp and his family – he and his family saw incredible success from his local brewing company, but perhaps more fitting to this story is the family also suffered from struggles too.

 Plagued by death, the family saw 5 of its members die by suicide, and the heir to the Lemp Mansion fortune (Frederick Lemp) died from mysterious circumstances in 1901.
-His father, William Lemp, was unable to deal with the tragic loss of his son, and three years later, he killed himself with a gunshot to the head in one of the mansion’s bedrooms.
+His father, William Lemp, was unable to deal with his son’s tragic loss, and three years later, he killed himself with a gunshot to the head in one of the mansion’s bedrooms.

-There’s a wide array of activity reported at the inn, but it doesn’t seem centred around any particular area.
-Claims are often heard of disembodied voices, bangs on doors, phantom footsteps, full-bodied apparitions, poltergiest activity, and more!READ MORE
+There’s a wide array of activity reported at the inn, but it doesn’t seem centered around any particular area.
+Claims are often heard of disembodied voices, bangs on doors, phantom footsteps, full-bodied apparitions, poltergeist activity, and more!READ MORE

-Built in 1882, the Grand Union Hotel is located in Fort Benton, the oldest settlement in Montana.
-The historic hotel itself being the longest operating hotel in the Big Sky Country, is as you’d expect full of paranormal activity.
+Built in 1882, the Grand Union Hotel is located in Fort Benton, the oldest Montana settlement.
+The historic hotel itself, being the longest operating hotel in the Big Sky Country, is, as you’d expect, full of paranormal activity.

-Although the Arrow Hotel is relatively young compared to other haunted hotels in this list having been built in 1928, it has a lot of known spirits hanging around.
-One of the former owners is said to have died in the hotel and his apparition is often seen going up and down the stairs leading to the kitchens.
+Although the Arrow Hotel is relatively young compared to other haunted hotels on this list, having been built in 1928, it has many known spirits hanging around.
+One of the former owners is said to have died in the hotel, and his apparition is often seen going up and down the stairs leading to the kitchens.

 Staff and previous guests say that room 205 is particularly active and that the basement also has a lot of activity.